yellabelly/axway-open-docs/content/en/docs/apim_yamles/yamles_edit.md

 The file `/home/user/yaml/Environment Configuration/Certificate Store/Axway-key.pem` has been encrypted
 ```

+* `yamles encrypt` with `--file` option only supports encryption of `PEM` file containing header and footer.

-The YAML configuration referenced in the `--source` parameter of the `encrypt` command must be the destination YAML configuration to ensure it is encrypted correctly.
+* The YAML configuration referenced in the `--source` parameter of the `encrypt` command must be the destination YAML configuration to ensure it is encrypted correctly.

-After you complete editing the YAML configuration, create a `.tar.gz` file and deploy it to your running API Gateway.
+* After you complete editing the YAML configuration, create a `.tar.gz` file and deploy it to your running API Gateway.
 Your API Gateway group must use the same encryption passphrase.

 {{< alert title="Note">}}Encrypting a private key via `openssl` and adding it to the YAML configuration is not supported.{{< /alert >}}

 ## Manually create an entity instance YAML file

-{{< alert title="Note">}}
-This section uses [Entity Types](/docs/apim_yamles/apim_yamles_references/yamles_types) directory.{{< /alert >}}

-To create an entity instance of `NetService` type:
+To create an entity instance of [`NetService` type](/docs/apim_yamles/apim_yamles_references/yamles_types), perform the following:

-* Search for YAML file `NetService.yaml` within the `META-INF/types` directory.
+1. Search for the `NetService.yaml` file within the `META-INF/types` directory.

-* To know what fields can be used, move up to the ancestor types:
+    To know what fields can be used, move up to the ancestor types:

     * `NetService.yaml` is contained within `JavaProcess` directory.
 Check the fields within YAML entity type file `JavaProcess.yaml`.
     * `JavaProcess.yaml` is contained within `Process` directory.
 Check the fields within YAML entity type file `Process.yaml`.
-    * Continue until reaching the root directory `Entity`.
+    * Continue until you reach the root directory `Entity`.

-* Search for components.
-Use the same approach you have used to search for fields.
+2. Search for components.

-* `NetService` has two components: `LoadableModule` and `ClassLoader`.
-    * Search for `LoadableModule.yaml` and `ClassLoader.yaml` YAML files within the `META-INF/types` directory.
+    Use the same approach you have used to search for fields. `NetService` has two components: `LoadableModule` and `ClassLoader`.
+Search for `LoadableModule.yaml` and `ClassLoader.yaml` YAML files within the `META-INF/types` directory.
-    * Execute the first steps again to get all required and optional fields for each entity type.
+3. Execute all the previous steps again to get all required and optional fields for each entity type.

+### Create a container entity

-If the entity instance you have created is a [container entity](/docs/apim_yamles/yamles_structure#_parentyaml), create a new directory named like the new entity instance.
-Create a YAML file named `_parent.yaml`, and put in within the created directory.
+If the entity instance you have created is a [container entity](/docs/apim_yamles/yamles_structure#_parentyaml):

+1. Create a new directory with the same name of the new entity instance.
+2. Create a YAML file named `_parent.yaml`.
+3. Add the YAML file to the newly created directory.

+Example:

 ```yaml
 ---